BeyondATC/BeyondATC_Wiki/docs/support/faq.md

     - **Airplane sequencing**, aircraft will be sequenced in to maintain a distance between them according to their speed and airframe.
 The player is included in these calculations.
     - **Pushback tugs**, tugs will pushback the aircraft from the gate.
     - **Custom takeoff and landing animations**, these animations are custom built per airframe.
 Aircraft will flare on landing, and pitch up before lifting off on takeoff.
 We believe no other traffic injector, including the MS default injector matches the quality and breadth of these animations.
-    - **Full integration of traffic into the local BeyondATC airport map**, and a wider view enroute traffic map which can be downloaded [here](https://www.beyondatc.net/download).
+    - **Full integration of traffic into the local BeyondATC airport map**, and a wider view enroute traffic map, included within BeyondATC.

 ??? info "How do I set up everything to use traffic with BeyondATC?"
     Please follow our setup guide [here](../../onboarding/getting-started)